 Pyth vs. Competitors

 Selecting an oracle can be difficult.
 What's the difference between one and another?
-We've outlined Pyth's key differentiators below.
+Pyth's key differentiators are outlined below.

 Core Mission